 Gas Heater Safety - 25 Safety Tips

-Are Gas Heaters Safe - Indoor Gas Heater Safety
+Are Gas Heaters Safe - Are Indoor Gas Heater Safe - Are LPG Gas Heaters Safe?

 Most manufacturers recommend servicing at no longer than two year intervals.